 Many of the departments within the College of Agriculture and Life Sciences have formal advisory groups with stakeholder members that meet on a regular basis to provide input and guidance into the department's research programs.
-There are 21 such advisory groups among the 18 research departments that meet at least once per year, and their membership includes a total of 238 stakeholders from a wide range of agricultural interests.
-In addition, there are currently five formal centers within the college with industry advisory boards that meet at least twice per year, adding another 55 stakeholders providing NCARS administrators and scientists input and direction for research programs.
+There are 21 such advisory groups among the 18 research departments that meet at least once per year, and their membership includes a total of over 200 stakeholders from a wide range of agricultural interests.
+In addition, there are currently nine formal centers within the college with industry advisory boards that meet at least twice per year, adding another 60 stakeholders providing NCARS administrators and scientists input and direction from research programs.

-The college has two major foundations that support NCARS research each year, the Agriculture Foundation and the Dairy Foundation.
+NCARS receives support annually from college-based foundations, including the Agricultural Foundation and the Dairy Foundation.
 These foundations fund research projects and graduate students on a competitive basis across a wide range of areas.
-NCARS administration meets with the Research and Extension Committees of these foundations, approximately 70 members from Agriculture Foundation and 20 from Dairy Foundation, each fall to hear discussion on priority areas for research activity in all aspects of agricultural production and agribusiness.
+NCARS administration meets with the Research and Extension Committees each fall to hear discussion of priority areas for research activity in all aspects of agricultural production and agribusiness.
 Then in late winter, these committees meet again to select and approve research projects for funding, which provides another opportunity for input on research priorities.

-Finally, because the research faculty are also major stakeholders of NCARS, there is a CALS Research

-Committee, which consists of one elected representative from each department.
+Finally, because the research faculty are also major stakeholders of NCARS, there is a CALS Research Committee, which consists of one elected representative from each department.
 The committee meets monthly to discuss and make recommendations to the NCARS director relative to policy and resource allocations.